conductorphp/conductor-application-orchestration/docs/app-setup/builds-and-deployments.md

 Builds & Deployments
 ========================

-The devops tool can create builds, upload them to a remote filesystem, and then deploy them.
+The conductor can create builds, upload them to a remote filesystem, and then deploy them.
 The build process can also be used to prepare a local working directory.

 Quick Reference